 The paper has grey lines that don’t seem to visually interfere with the page.
 There is a margin at the top and on one side of the page and a smaller one at the bottom of the page.
 As I mentioned, the paper has a nice smooth feel to it and is pleasant to write on, but how does it handle fountain pens?

-The paper handles fountain pen ink pretty well!
-It is nothing special, but it is what I would consider to be a solid performer.
-It shows little sheen and some shading.
-As you’d expect with lower sheen and shading, it has decent dry times.
+The paper handles fountain pen ink quite well!
+It shows a good amount of sheen and shading.
+Surprisingly for a paper that shows good sheen and shading, it has decent dry times.
 In my testing and use, I observed little feathering and bleed through and ghosting was acceptable.
 I wouldn’t mind writing on both sides of a page.

 So what do I think about this notebook?
 Overall, I’d say it’s got great paper but other than that there’s not much more to say.
 If I could find them at a great price, I’d definitely pick up a few, but as it is they are kind of hard to find and can be quite expensive, in which case there are plenty of other notebooks I’d rather use.
-Still, if you want a spiral-bound notebook with very stiff covers, this would be an excellent choice.
+Still, if you want a spiral-bound notebook with very stiff covers and great paper, this would be an excellent choice.

 If you’d like a bit more information about how I test papers and notebooks, I wrote an article about my paper rating system.

 Fountain Pen Love Overall Rating